iansan5653/dom-input-range/README.md

 ## Available features and limitations

 This API is focused on providing an intuitive way to obtain the coordinates of text inside a form field element.
-It also implements a few other `Range` methods for consistency with the browser API, but it does not implement the entire class.
+It also implements a few other `Range` methods for consistency with the browser API, but it does not implement the entire class:

-The native `Range` API is designed to work around and across node boundaries. `InputRange`, however, represents a somewhat different concept in that it can only represent a slice of the contents within a single input element.
-The edges of `InputRange` cannot cross node boundaries, so methods that operate on `Node`s are not implemented in this API.

-The native API also allows for some manipulation of the `Range` contents, such as deletion (`deleteContents`).
-This is not supported by `InputRange` because the behavior would not fire `change` events, which could be unexpected.
+- All methods for querying information about the range are implemented
+- This `InputRange` cannot cross `Node` boundaries, so any method that works with `Node`s is not implemented
+- Two new manipulation methods are present instead: `setStartOffset` and `setEndOffset`
+- Methods that modify the range contents are not implemented - work with the input `value` directly instead

+## Implementation and performance considerations

+Behind the scenes, `InputRange` works by creating a `<div>` that copies all of the styling and contents from the input element.
+This 'clone' is then appended to the document and hidden from view so it can be queried.
+This is adapted from the approach taken in the [`textarea-caret`](https://github.com/koddsson/textarea-caret-position) utility.

+Mounting a new element and copying styles can have a real performance impact, and this API has been carefully designed to minimize that.
+The clone element is only created once per input element, and is reused for all subsequent queries — even if new `InputRange` instances are constructed.
+The clone element is automatically discarded after it is not queried for a while.

+There is practically no overhead to constructing new `InputRange` instances - whether or not you reuse them is entirely up to what best fits with your usage.

+The result of this is that the consumer should typically not need to consider performance.
+If you do notice any performance problems, please [create a new issue](https://github.com/iansan5653/dom-input-range/issues).